kavia-common/library-management-system-50469-50478/library_frontend/README-LIBRARY.md

 ## Data Service (API-first with mock fallback)

-The service checks for an API base URL using the first non-empty of:
+The service checks for an API base URL using:
 - REACT_APP_API_BASE
 - REACT_APP_BACKEND_URL

-Book endpoints expected when API is configured:
-- GET    {BASE}/books
-- POST   {BASE}/books
-- GET    {BASE}/books/:id
-- PUT    {BASE}/books/:id
-- DELETE {BASE}/books/:id
-- OPTIONAL: GET {BASE}/books/summary
-- OPTIONAL: GET {BASE}/books?sort=createdAt&limit=N

-When API is not configured or a request fails, the app falls back to mock data persisted in localStorage:
+When API is not configured or a request fails, the app falls back to localStorage:
 - Key: ocean-library-books
 - Initially seeded from src/mocks/books.json
-- createBook, updateBook, deleteBook persist to localStorage
+- createBook, updateBook, deleteBook, borrowBook, returnBook persist to localStorage
-- createdAt and borrowed are inferred/simulated if missing
+- createdAt, borrowed, dueDate normalized when missing

 Form payloads:
 - { title, author, genre, year }
-The service normalizes this to the internal structure (genres array).
+The service normalizes genre(s) to an array.

 ## Accessibility